Expert Probate Lawyers Sydney, NSW

 What if the deceased owned property with someone else?

-A requisition is a formal request from the court for more information or clarification regarding your Probate application.
-Responding incorrectly or slowly is a common cause of major delays in the process.
+A requisition is a formal request from the court for further information or clarification about a Probate application.
+Incorrect or delayed responses are a common cause of significant delays.

 What are the costs involved in a Probate application?